toggledbits/DelayLight/README.md

 Although I'm trying to keep this plugin in the realm of the simple, I can see that some extensions are necessary.
 If you have a suggestion, feel free to make it.
 Here's what I'm thinking about at the moment:

 * Rather than being limited to the SecuritySensor1 service for triggers, allow any event-driven state for any device to be a trigger.
-This would allow, for example, my theater to inhibit reset while the AV system is on (i.e. we're watching a movie).
+This would allow, for example, my theater to inhibit reset while the AV system is on (i.e. lights don't change while we're watching a movie).
-* More direct control/tracking for specific devices.
+* The natural extension of the above is more direct control/tracking for all devices, or as many as possible.
 I've already made two passes at this, and backed off.
 Both worked, but I didn't feel I had enough knowledge about how *other people* would use this plugin to have a good feel for the extent I needed to take this.
 In the first implementation, I used Vera's static JSON data to provide clues about the behavior and capabilities of devices, but I was concerned that I didn't have a good enough understanding and sampling of all of the various interpretations out there for what static data could contain (it has evolved over the years, and varies widely between plugin authors), so the handling of unexpected or missing values needs to be extensive.
 The second implementation uses a custom device description file (web-updateable) to address the consistency issue.
 This also would let me quickly add or fix functionality by revising the file rather than the plugin, but I'm also hesitant because I don't yet feel I've thought through all of the scenarios for changes, especially changes that could potentially break running configurations (e.g. renaming a state or condition due to error, conflict, or just spelling).
 All code is preserved, and I'm continuing to self-debate the merits and weaknesses of these approaches.

 ## License ##